kjensen37/EGR314-kjensen-DataSheet.github.io/docs/index.md

 ## Introduction

+**This data sheet withholds all information required for Kelton Jensen's PCB subsystem**

 ### Project Summary

 * My team and I are developing a remote-controlled aquatic rover that is remotely operated using Bluetooth and can collect data from a number of sensors.
 Designed mainly to inspect and monitor the hull conditions of various ships, as well as monitor wildlife and patrol routes.